HardlyDifficult/Tutorials/Outline.md

 <details><summary>How</summary>

  - Click the arrow on the sprite sheet in your Assets/Art directory (this displays each individual sliced image).
  - Click and drag the platform sprite you want to use into the 'Hierarchy' tab.
-We are using "spritesheet_ground_72".
+We are using spritesheet_ground_72.

 <img src="http://i.imgur.com/kZC4i6d.png" width=50% />

 This creates a GameObject with a SpriteRenderer component for that sprite.

 <hr></details>
-<details><summary>What's a GameObject and Transform?</summary>
+<details><summary>What's a GameObject, Transform, and Component?</summary>

 Everything you see and interact with in a game is driven by GameObjects.
 Typically a GameObject represents a single logical object in the world (e.g. a character).
 It may be composed of child GameObjects, each responsible for part of the display and/or behaviour.
 It may also hold various components.

+A component is a set of logic (i.e. code) which may be added to a GameObject, or child GameObject, and is exposed in the 'Inspector' tab for the GameObject you have selected in the 'Hierarchy'.
+A GameObject may have any number of components and those components may by configured to customize the behaviour for that specific object.

+Unity has a number of components available out of the box, we will be using several Unity components in this tutorial and will be making many custom components as well.

 A Transform component manages the GameObject's position, rotation and scale.
 Every GameObject, including child GameObjects, have a Transform.
 Occasionally you will encounter a GameObject that has nothing rendered on screen.
 In these cases the Transform is often completely ignored but may not be removed.

 <hr></details>
-<details><summary>What's a Component?</summary>

-A component is a set of logic (i.e. code) which may be added to a GameObject, or child GameObject, and is exposed in the 'Inspector' tab for the GameObject you have selected in the 'Hierarchy'.
-A GameObject may have any number of components and those components may by configured to customize the behaviour for that specific object.

-Unity has a number of components available out of the box, we will be using several Unity components in this tutorial and will be making many custom components as well.

-<hr></details>
 <details><summary>What's a SpriteRenderer?</summary>

 SpriteRenderer is a Unity component which renders a sprite on screen.
 Select the GameObject in the 'Hierarchy' to view the SpriteRenderer component for this object in the 'Inspector'.
-Here sereval options are available for modifying how the sprite is rendered.
+Here several options are available for modifying how the sprite is rendered.
 For example:

  - Sprite: This is the sprite image to render.
 It was populated automatically when you created the GameObject with drag/drop.
  - Color: White is the default, displaying the sprite as it was created by the artist.
 Changing this color modifies the sprite's appearance.
 You can also use the alpha value here to make a sprite transparent.